Hormone therapy for prostate cancer is a treatment that stops the male hormone testosterone from being produced or reaching prostate cancer cells.

 - Enzalutamide (Xtandi)

-These other medications are generally reserved for men with advanced prostate cancer that no longer responds to other hormone therapy treatments.
+These other medications are generally used when advanced prostate cancer no longer responds to other hormone therapy treatments.

 You'll meet with your cancer doctor regularly for follow-up visits while you're taking hormone therapy for prostate cancer.
 Your doctor will ask about any side effects you're experiencing.
 Many side effects can be controlled.

 Depending on your circumstances, you may undergo tests to monitor your medical situation and watch for cancer recurrence or progression while you're taking hormone therapy.
 Results of these tests can give your doctor an idea of how you're responding to hormone therapy, and your therapy may be adjusted accordingly.

 The Mayo Clinic experience and patient stories

 Our patients tell us that the quality of their interactions, our attention to detail and the efficiency of their visits mean health care like they've never experienced.
 See the stories of satisfied Mayo Clinic patients.